 You and your family are going through a difficult time.
-Through past personal and professional experience, we understand what you are going through.
-The following includes some preliminary information that you should consider from the outset.
+Through personal and professional experience, we understand what you are going through.
+The following includes some preliminary information you should consider from the outset.

-1. Take Care of Your and Your Loved One’s Health:
+1. Take Care of Your Health

-2. Cooperate with the Authorities:
+2. Cooperate with the Authorities

-It is important for the authorities and/or paramedics to provide you with care, obtain information from witnesses, and determine who caused the harm.
+It is important for the authorities or paramedics to provide you with care, obtain information from witnesses, and determine who caused the harm.
 If you are able, take pictures of the accident scene, your injuries, and the property damage.

-Most often and within hours of an accident, you will receive a phone call from an insurance adjustor.
-Often, both your insurance company’s adjustor as well as that of the defendant(s) will call you.
+Within hours of your accident, you will likely receive a phone call from an insurance adjuster.
+Often, both your insurance company’s adjuster and that of the defendant will call you.
 Be wary of these calls.
 More often than not, the insurance companies are trying to contact you before you have the opportunity to retain counsel.
-They often promise the moon and then try and coax you into repeating their statements which may have the effect of changing the legal significance of the facts you relayed to the authorities and/or attempting to minimize the accident and your injuries.
-Despite what the adjustors tell you, you are not obligated to speak with them and/or provide a recorded statement.
+They often promise the moon and then try to coax you into repeating their statements, which may have the effect of changing the legal significance of the facts you relayed to the authorities or minimizing the accident and your injuries.
+Despite what the adjusters tell you, you are not obligated to speak with them or provide a recorded statement.
 Because of these and other issues, it is best to retain a lawyer prior to engaging in any substantive dialogue with insurance companies regarding your injuries.

-4. Once You Retain Our Services:
+4. Retain Our Services

-Once retained, The Kindley Firm, APC handles most personal injury cases in the following manner:
+Once retained, The Kindley Firm, APC, handles most personal injury cases in the following manner:

-A. The Information Gathering Phase
+A. The Information-Gathering Phase

-The Kindley Firm, APC will investigate all aspects of your accident along with the nature and extent of your injuries.
+The Kindley Firm, APC, will investigate all aspects of your accident, along with the nature and extent of your injuries.
 Usually, witness statements are taken while reports, records, and bills are obtained.
 This early phase is critical to the success of your case.
 The facts are the driving force of your case.
 With the passing of time, witnesses may move or forget the details of the event.

 B. The Negotiation Phase

-The formal demand package will then be reviewed by the wrongdoing party and/or his/her insurance company’s claims adjustor; they will typically provide a response in the form of an acceptance of the demand, a counteroffer, or a rejection of the offer.
-By law and once a settlement offer is made, we will communicate the offer to you.
-After discussing the offer with you, it will be up to you to instruct us to either accept or reject it on your behalf.
-Depending on the circumstances, the Law Offices of George R. Kindley will recommend either an acceptance or rejection of the offer.
-However, the client always has the final say in choosing to accept or reject any settlement offer that might be made by the insurance company.
+The formal demand package will then be reviewed by the wrongdoing party and/or his or her insurance company’s claims adjuster; they will typically provide a response in the form of an acceptance of the demand, a counter offer, or a rejection of the offer.
+Once a settlement offer is made, we will communicate the offer to you.
+After we have discussed the offer with you, it will be up to you to instruct us to either accept or reject it on your behalf.
+Depending on the circumstances, the Kindley Firm, APC, will recommend either an acceptance or rejection of the offer.
+However, the client always has the final say in choosing to accept or reject any settlement offer.

 C. The Litigation Phase

-D. Other Information & Frequently Asked Questions
+Other Information and Frequently Asked Questions

 Because the general rules and the exceptions can be difficult to understand, don’t try to guess whether you still have time to file a personal injury or wrongful death lawsuit.
-Contact The Kindley Firm, APC immediately to learn more about whether you still have a viable case.
+Contact The Kindley Firm, APC, immediately to learn more about whether you still have a viable case.